 Plus all the delicious dishes they’ll be making.

 Lunar New Year is a time for cleaning the house, lighting incense on the altar, red envelopes stuffed with crisp bills, and—most important of all—delicious food.
 Every family does it differently.
 For some, bubbling hot pot with thin slices of fatty beef and assorted fish balls is the way to go.
 Others have whole roasted duck with crispy skin, or expertly folded dumplings with neat pleats.
 Some families eat only vegetarian food during this momentous occasion; and don’t forget desserts of sticky rice and baskets of fresh fruit.

-To celebrate Lunar New Year, we asked experts in the food and drink world—the founder of a Taiwanese tea brand, an R&D chef who creates preservative-free fish sauce, and more—about how they’ve traditionally celebrated, what’s typically on the table at their new year’s feast, and what plans they have to ring in the year of the ox.
+To celebrate Lunar New Year, we asked experts in the food and drink world—the founder of a Taiwanese tea brand, an R&D chef who creates preservative-free fish sauce, and more—about how they’ve traditionally celebrated, what’s typically on the table at their new year’s feast, and what plans they have to ring in the year of the rabbit.